 Computers can beat humans at increasingly complex games, including chess and Go.
 However, these programs are typically constructed for a particular game, exploiting its properties, such as the symmetries of the board on which it is played.
 Silver et al. developed a program called AlphaZero, which taught itself to play Go, chess, and shogi (a Japanese version of chess) (see the Editorial, and the Perspective by Campbell).
 AlphaZero managed to beat state-of-the-art programs specializing in these three games.
-The ability of AlphaZero to The AI Revolution is Driven by Deep Learning: Molecule (Drug) Synthesis doi:10.1038/nature25978
+The ability of AlphaZero to doi:10.1038/nature25978